Nafidinara/bot-pancakeswap/README.md

 ### NOW THE BOT IS POSSIBLE FOR KUCOIN AND MATIC NETWORK

-## IMPORTANT NOTES BEFORE RUNNING THE BOT
-Just edit some part of the bot, you can see the origin at : https://github.com/MrFatoni/p

 ## NEW UPDATES
 1. In this new update you can use BNB instead WBNB. it will make you easier to snipe :)
 2. Join free discord channel for more information : https://discord.gg/dtWDN5JWB5